 The best time when to plant snowdrops is in the early fall.
 You will need to be quick in buying them, as they will only be available from your local nursery or mail order company for a short period of time in the autumn, due to the fact that they are sold as undried bulbs that do not store well.

 Steps for Planting Snowdrop Flower Bulbs

 To plant snowdrops:

-- You need to loosen the soil and add compost or dried manure and 5-10-10 granular fertilizer.
+- Loosen the soil and add compost or dried manure and 5-10-10 granular fertilizer.

 - Mix the soil until everything blends together, with no clumps of compost or manure or fertilizer.

 - Plant the snowdrops with the skinny nose up and flat base of the bulb down into the soil.

-- You should set the bulbs 5 inches to base, which amounts to only a couple of inches of soil above the bulbs.
+- Set the bulbs 5 inches to base, which amounts to only a couple of inches of soil above the bulbs.

 Remember, you can use snowdrops as cut flowers; they just aren’t very tall.
 Use a small vase and put the vase on a small mirror for a nice display.
 Using this information about snowdrops, you can enjoy these petite pretties year after year.